burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The Standard Library supports functions to work with bits of unsigned integral type.
 These bit manipulation routines are defined in
 [bit](https://en.cppreference.com/w/cpp/header/bit) header.

-In fact it also includes bitwise rotation operators typically available in the Assembly level, but which are not part of the C++ language as [ROTL]( https://en.cppreference.com/w/cpp/numeric/rotl), [ROTR](https://en.cppreference.com/w/cpp/numeric/rotr).
+In fact, it also includes bitwise rotation operators typically available in the Assembly level, but which are not part of the C++ language as [ROTL]( https://en.cppreference.com/w/cpp/numeric/rotl), [ROTR](https://en.cppreference.com/w/cpp/numeric/rotr).

 # Modules (from C++20)

-Standard `#include` preprocessor directive helps organize the project, but it is happening at a considerable cost.
+The standard `#include` preprocessor directive helps organize the project, but it happens at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

 Modules have come with C++20 to upgrade the understanding of header files.
 The reason to include it in the standards that B.Stroustrup mentioned in his talks is mainly about improving compilation time:
 - Google reports *x2-4* improvements in compile-time